-Family and Medical Leave Act (FMLA).
+FMLA stands for the Family and Medical Leave Act.
 It is a federal law in the United States that allows eligible employees to take up to 12 weeks of unpaid leave for specific family or medical reasons without risking job loss.
-The FMLA provides job protection and the employer continuation of health insurance coverage during the leave period.
+The FMLA provides job protection and continuation of health insurance coverage during the leave period.
+Eligible reasons for FMLA leave include the birth, adoption, or fostering of a child, the serious health condition of the employee or an immediate family member, and certain qualifying exigencies arising from a family member's military service.